How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 • Publish one short post

-These steps alone can start moving the needle.
+Even so, these steps alone can start moving the needle.

 Getting more visibility is great, but only if it brings the right jobs.